 The TCF7L2 gene produces a protein called transcription factor-7 like 2 (TCF7L2).
 This protein, in turn, affects how the body turns on or off a number of other genes.
 The interaction of these proteins and genes is complex, and not yet fully understood.
 However, the TCF7L2 gene is one of the most consistent predictors of the likelihood of developing type 2 diabetes.
-People who possess the high risk GT or TT variant of the gene are at greater risk of developing type 2 diabetes.
-Yet, recent studies have shown that consuming whole grain foods can reduce the risk of type 2 diabetes in individuals who carry the GT or TT variant of the TCF7L2 gene.
+People who possess the high-risk GT or TT variant of the gene are at greater risk of developing type 2 diabetes, and may therefore be at risk of reduced fertility.
+Yet, studies have shown that consuming whole grain foods can reduce the risk of type 2 diabetes in individuals who carry the GT or TT variant of the TCF7L2 gene.

-Replace these foods with these foods White bread, bagels, pitas 100% whole grain bread, bagels and pitas White rice Brown or wild rice, quinoa White pasta 100% whole wheat pasta or brown rice pasta High sugar cold cereals Porridge, natural muesli or 100% whole grain cold cereal White flour baked goods 100% whole wheat flour baked goods
+Replace these foods with these foods White bread, bagels, pitas 100% whole grain bread, bagels and pitas White rice Brown or wild rice, quinoa White pasta 100% whole wheat pasta or brown rice pasta High sugar cold cereals Oatmeal or 100% whole grain cold cereal White flour baked goods 100% whole wheat flour baked goods